-Upon stockholder approval of the 2020 Plan, and subject to adjustment upon certain changes in our capitalization as described in the 2020 Plan, the maximum aggregate number of Shares that will be available for issuance under the 2020 Plan will equal (i) 11,000,000 Shares, plus (ii) any Shares subject to stock options or similar awards granted under any of the 2010 Plan, 2010 Director Plan, or 2005 Stock Plan (which collectively are defined further above as the "Prior Plans") that, on or after the effective date of the 2020 Plan, expire or otherwise terminate without having been exercised or issued in full and any Shares subject to awards granted under the Prior Plans that, on or after the effective date of the 2020 Plan, are forfeited to or repurchased by the Company due to failure to vest, with the maximum number of Shares to be added to the 2020 Plan pursuant to the foregoing clause (ii) equal to 26,903,587 Shares.
+Upon stockholder approval of the 2020 Plan, and subject to adjustment upon certain changes in our capitalization as described in the 2020 Plan, the maximum aggregate number of Shares that will be available for issuance under the 2020 Plan will equal (i) 11,000,000 Shares, plus (ii) any Shares subject to stock options or similar awards granted under any of the 2010 Plan, 2010 Director Plan, or 2005 Stock Plan (which collectively are defined further above as the "Prior Plans") that, on or after the effective date of the 2020 Plan, expire or otherwise terminate without having been exercised or issued in full and any Shares subject to awards granted under the Prior Plans that, on or after the effective date of the 2020 Plan pursuant to the foregoing clause (ii) equal to 26,903,587 Shares.
 As previously approved by our Board and its Compensation Committee in April 2020, the 2020 Plan provided that the number of Shares that will be available for issuance under the 2020 Plan pursuant to clause (i) of the preceding sentence would be 12,400,000.
-With the amendment and restatement of the Company's proxy statement filed on April 28, 2020, such number of Shares that stockholders are being asked to approve under the 2020 Plan may be our authorized but unissued, or reacquired common stock.
+With the amendment and restatement of the Company's proxy statement filed on April 28, 2020, such number of Shares that stockholders are being asked to approve under the 2020 Plan under such clause (i) has been adjusted downward by 1,400,000 Shares, to 11,000,000 Shares.
+Shares under the 2020 Plan may be our authorized but unissued, or reacquired common stock.

 If an Award expires or becomes unexercisable without having been exercised in full, is surrendered pursuant to an exchange program (as described further below), or is forfeited to or repurchased by the Company due to failure to vest, then the unpurchased Shares (or for Awards other than options or stock appreciation rights, the forfeited or repurchased Shares), which were subject thereto will become available for future grant or sale under the 2020 Plan (unless the 2020 Plan has terminated).
 With respect to stock appreciation rights that are settled in Shares, the gross number of Shares covered by the exercised portion of the Award will cease to be available under the 2020 Plan.
 Shares that actually have been issued under the 2020 Plan under any Award will not be returned to the 2020 Plan and will not become available for future distribution under the 2020 Plan; provided that if Shares under Awards of restricted stock, restricted stock units, performance shares or performance units are repurchased by the Company or are forfeited to the Company due to failure to vest, such Shares will become available for future grant under the 2020 Plan.
-Shares used to pay the exercise price of an Award or to satisfy the tax withholding obligations related to an Award will not become available for issuance under the 2020 Plan.
+Shares used to pay the exercise price of an Award or to satisfy the tax withholding obligations related to an Award will not become available for future grant or sale under the 2020 Plan.
 To the extent an Award under the 2020 Plan is paid out in cash rather than Shares, the cash payment will not result in reducing the number of Shares available for issuance under the 2020 Plan.